-- 67% gained full time employment within NTW or another NHS organisation
+- 67% gained full time employment within CNTW or another NHS organisation

-- 17% proceeded onto a higher level apprenticeship within NTW
+- 17% proceeded onto a higher level apprenticeship within CNTW

 - 2% even went onto Higher Education with a university

-What is the cost of employing an apprentice?
+What costs are associated with the employment of an apprentice?

-Apprentices must be paid at least the minimum apprenticeship wage during their placement, which is currently £3.70 per hour.
+Individuals employed as apprentices must be paid at least the National Minimum Wage, which currently stands at £4.30 per hour.